int19h/jbomohi/dict/tcese/comments.md

 I think that these words should exist.
 If you do not like these gismu, might I suggest making exactly synonymous zi'evla?

+## 2015-01-05T08:36:16Z — krtisfranks (comment 1583)

+tcese3

+tcese3 is directly influenced by and directly influences {tcelerita}3 - the two are essentially identical (they are definitely bijective).

+Using a vague description or a name is probably best, simplest, and easiest and should be clear enough in most contexts.